sportlane/erlaws/README.txt

 Erlaws provides Erlang interfaces to various Amazon WebService offerings.

-This code is no longer maintained, so feel free to fork it.
+This code is a fork of x6j8x/erlaws, which is officially marked as "no longer maintained".

 -- original documentation from Google Code wiki --